volueinsight/volue-insight-timeseries/docs/curves.rst

 to read the data from.
 You can either do this by :ref:`searching for curves<search-curves>` , since this will already return a list of curve objects.
-Or you can get a curve object by its name using the :meth:`wapi.session.Session.get_curve` method::
+Or you can get a curve object by its name using the :meth:`volue_insight_timeseries.session.Session.get_curve` method::

     curve = session.get_curve(name='pro ee wnd intraday mwh/h cet h a')